scalajos/FaultOrScala2/README.md

 Definition : 'LUB' is the acronym for Least Upper Bounds

 (*) IMPORTANT NOTE :
-IN THIS LIBRARY DESIGN, I CHOOSE TO KEEP TRACK OF BOTH SYSTEM AND DOMAIN ERRORS.
+IN THIS LIBRARY DESIGN, I WANTED KEEP TRACK OF BOTH SYSTEM AND DOMAIN ERRORS.
 IT'S OFTEN OVERKILL FOR BUSINESS APPLICATIONS :
-I MADE ANOTHER LIBRARY WHICH WILL ONLY KEEP DOMAIN ERROR IN THE ZIO ERROR CHANNEL, SYSTEM FAULT WILL BE MANAGED AS AN INVISIBLE EXCEPTION SIDE EFFECT
+I MADE ANOTHER LIBRARY WHICH WILL ONLY KEEP TRACK OF DOMAIN ERRORS IN THE ZIO ERROR CHANNEL, SYSTEM FAULT WILL BE MANAGED AS AN INVISIBLE EXCEPTION SIDE EFFECT

 # Sell me the stuff